willstepp/writings/joseph-the-son/jts.md

 Beth asked Joseph to gather more fuel wood for the stove and to put another log on the fire.
 It was pleasantly warm in the kitchen and living room, less so in the other rooms, but not uncomfortable.
 Joseph put on his coat, then grabbed the basket and headed outside to the woodpile.

 As he walked onto the front porch he saw flames and smoke escaping from underneath the hood and wheel dams of the car.
-He dropped the basket and ran back inside to the bathroom where his mother was.
+He dropped the basket and ran back inside to the bathroom where his mother was, told her what was going on.

-“The car’s on fire!”

 “What?”
+Beth exclaimed.
+She dropped her curler onto the sink.

-“Its on fire,” Joseph continued, “There’s smoke and fire.”
+“Its on fire,” Joseph continued, “There’s smoke and fire and everything.
+Come see.”

-Beth set down the curler on the sink and she followed her son outside.
+Beth followed her son outside in a frantic walk.
 Lizzie was still watching cartoons - oblivious that anything unusual was going on.

-It had grown even in the minute it had taken Joseph to run inside to tell his mother.
+The destruction had grown even in the minute it had taken Joseph to run inside to tell his mother.
 The flames leapt higher and threatened to catch the lower branches of the maple tree too.
 Inside the windows had fogged up.
 The paint on the hood and front panels was turning black.
 Bubbling.

 “Oh my God,” Beth said, “What do we do?”